 I am also proud that these extraordinary commissions have followed a unique – and funded – R&D process, involving more than 500 creative minds and practitioners, including over 100 freelancers.
 The R&D process took place in the darkest days of the pandemic, with the ambition and originality of the 30 project ideas developed by these brilliantly eclectic and diverse teams providing a startling counterpoint of inspiration and optimism for all involved.

 The 10 commissions selected through this process will contribute to a wider, global conversation: a dialogue about the importance of creativity, creative skills and cross-disciplinary working.
 Together with partners such as the British Council and the BBC, they will provide the chance for people to come together to be a part of this conversation, while also experiencing the wonder and excitement generated when engineering, technology, maths, science, arts and culture collide.

 Collectively, these sectors make a vital contribution to the UK economy.
 Pre-pandemic, this was estimated at £116bn a year for creative industries and £450bn for engineering.
 It’s clear that we need these industries to thrive for both economic and societal reasons.

 As we continue to emerge from a protracted period of isolation, disruption and practical and emotional upheaval, this celebration of creativity isn’t just providing work and jobs for hundreds of talented creatives.
 Through its live and digital experiences as well as learning and participation programme, it will offer a very welcome chance to come together, be inspired and reflect on our shared futures.

-Dr Hayaatun Sillem CBE is Chief Executive Officer, Royal Academy of Engineering, and Board Director, Festival UK* 2022 (*working title).
+Dr Hayaatun Sillem CBE is Chief Executive Officer at Royal Academy of Engineering and Board Director at UNBOXED: Creativity in the UK.